 Fuvahmulah Tiger Shark ID Project

-Surrounding the waters of the breathtaking island of the Maldives, you are invited into the fascinating world of tiger shark diving in Fuvahmulah.
-The crystalline waters of the Indian Ocean are one of the few places in the world that Tiger Sharks call home and offer divers the best chance to encounter these majestic creatures.
-Not only can you encounter them up close but you can also play a crucial role in conservation efforts that allow them to continue to roam the surrounding waters of Fuvahmulah.
-Join us as we explore more about these fascinating creatures and how you can help protect the most amazing marine life.
+We invite you into the fascinating world of tiger shark diving in Fuvahmulah.
+The crystal-clear waters of the Maldives provide one of the few habitats where tiger sharks thrive.
+Fuvahmulah gives divers the best opportunity to encounter these majestic creatures.
+You not only meet them up close but also play a vital role in conservation efforts.
+Your contributions help ensure they continue to roam the surrounding waters of Fuvahmulah.
+Discover more about these incredible creatures and how you can help protect some of the most amazing marine life.

 Overview of the Tiger Shark ID Project

-To understand more about Tiger shark diving in Fuvahmulah we will first explore the Tiger Shark ID Project, a unique idea that allows us to understand more the intricate world of this pelagic species.
-Back in 2016, a master student Lennart Vossgaetter, working on behalf of a diving school much like Pelagic Divers, decided to design his master thesis around a project that would led to interesting findings.
-The Tiger Shark ID project provides and gathers comprehensive, individual-level data on tiger sharks that have called the waters of Fuvahmulah their home.
-We are part of this project and together with our partners, we collect data on a daily basis so we can maximize the insights gained from this project.
+To understand more about tiger shark diving in Fuvahmulah we will first explore the Tiger Shark ID Project.
+It is a unique idea that allows us to understand more of the intricate world of this pelagic species.
+In 2016, a master student working with a local dive school decided to design his master thesis around tiger sharks.
+The Tiger Shark ID project gathers comprehensive, individual-level data on tiger sharks that have called the waters of Fuvahmulah home.
+Together with our partners, we collect data on a daily basis, maximizing the insights gained from this project.

 What We Have Discovered from Diving With Tiger Sharks in Fuvahmulah

-Diving with tiger sharks in Fuvahmulah is not only losing ourselves into a wonderful experience with them, but also having access to crucial information about their population.
-The photo-ID project has led to important information regarding site fidelity, residency patterns and primitive information about pregnancies, with insights into their biology and ecology.
+Tiger shark diving in Fuvahmulah is a wonderful experience, but is also having access to crucial information about their population.
+The project has uncovered important information about site fidelity, residency patterns, and preliminary details about pregnancies.
+These provides us with insights into their biology and ecology.

 Intriguingly, the Tiger Shark ID project has helped us learn more about the population accessing the Fuvahmulah Harbour.
-So far, we have approximately identified 236 individual tiger sharks consisting of 199 females and 37 males (average length 2 – 4.5 metres in length), mostly of which have visited the water of the harbour, also known as ‘Tiger Harbour’.
+So far, we have identified approximately 236 individual tiger sharks, including 199 females and 37 males, with an average length of 2 to 4.5 meters.
+Most of these sharks have visited the waters of the harbor, also known as ‘Tiger Harbour.’

 Stay in Touch with Us

-To remain up to date with our project, you can follow our brand-new Instagram profile, SharkIDFuvahmulah, curated by our marine biologist which offers daily photo-ID updates of identified tiger sharks during dives, along with some monthly curiosities and research findings.
+To remain up to date with our project, you can follow our Instagram profile, SharkIDFuvahmulah.
+The account offers daily photo-ID updates of identified tiger sharks during dives, along with some monthly curiosities and research findings.
 Our partners have also established a freely-accessible shark database on their website so you can learn more about these fascinating creatures.

 More projects are on the horizon from engaging schools and local communities to access this vital research.
 Through the power of collaboration, we can safeguard these tiger sharks and other marine animals that call the Fuvahmulah water their home.